ethanmoffat/etheos/README.md

 ### Build and Install

-Run `./build-linux.sh -i` to build the source with support for all available database engines (default: SQL server) and install the project into a local directory (default: `install`) under the repository root.
+Run `./build-linux.sh` to build the source with support for the SQL Server database engine and install the project into a local directory (default: `install`) under the repository root. `./build-linux.sh -h` provides documentation of all options.

 ## Docker Image